Extended usage¶

 In the following, I provide a description of all the tabs, and how to provide the input parameters in PecubeGUI.

-a csv file containing one column of elevation
+a txt file containing one column of elevation

 a serie of output files from a spm to be read by Pecube (see Pecube user guide – “Topography parameters”)